...

 Home Care agencies, including their caregiving staff, also fall into the mandated reporter category.
 Failing to report suspected abuse or neglect is a misdemeanor.
 Medical providers such as doctors and nurses are also mandated reporters.
 They must alert APS, Adult Protective Services, if they suspect potential wrong doing.

-Ways a family and quality in home care agency can work together to protect clients include using a re-loadable debit card for regular household expenses, making sure online banking has a secure password and that accounts are regularly checked by an appropriate person, such as a bookkeeper or trusted family member.
+Ways a family and quality home care agency can work together to protect clients include using a re-loadable debit card for regular household expenses, making sure online banking has a secure password and that accounts are regularly checked by an appropriate person, such as a bookkeeper or trusted family member.
 No home care employee should be accessing a client’s online bank account, we refer bill paying to reputable fiduciaries or bookkeepers.

 A quality home care agency should also be willing to alert family members of irregularities, such as bills going unpaid, scam phone calls being answered or confusion related to money.